jarrettm98/azure-crash-course/README.md

 </p>
 <h1>Azure Crash Course</h1>

 This is a tutorial of learning the basics of Microsoft Azure with Resource Groups and Storage Accounts.
+Make sure to set up an Azure subscription before this tutorial.

 <h2>Operating Systems Used</h2>